 To effectively manage SOC, land managers need to track both the size and the trajectory of the SOC pool.
-However, detecting landscape-scale changes in SOC can be difficult - it may take several years for a measurable change in SOC to occur, and extensive sampling may be required to produce confident estimates of SOC stocks (Wiesmeier et al., 2019).
+While measuring SOC is relatively simple—and measurement services are widely commercially available—detecting landscape-scale changes in SOC can be difficult.
+It may take several years for a measurable change in SOC to occur, and extensive sampling may be required to produce confident estimates of SOC stocks (Wiesmeier et al., 2019).
 Therefore, short-term, direct measurements of changes in SOC (as are often required by SOC policy initiatives) may not adequately capture the effects of management actions on soil (Saby et al., 2008).
 Furthermore, implementing and adapting SOC management strategies often occurs faster than SOC stocks can be reliably assessed (Harden et al., 2018).
 This makes it difficult for land managers to evaluate the effectiveness of their actions in time to change course.
 If reliable indicators of the size and trajectory of SOC stocks were available, land managers could make more informed decisions.
-Therefore, identifying indicators of SOC change, both in space and time, is a crucial step toward the development of effective soil health management strategies (Bagnall et al., 2020).
+Therefore, identifying proxy indicators of SOC change, both in space and time, is a crucial step toward the development of effective soil health management strategies (Bagnall et al., 2020).

-Measuring SOC is relatively simple, and measurement services are widely commercially available.
-Therefore, gseveraln SOC indicators useful to land managers indicators should provide information and be sensitive to changes in management and climate on a spatial and temporal scale that matches the scale of management implementation (Powers & Schlesinger, 2002).Although processes that control stabilization and destabilization of SOC vary at micrometer scale, managers typically apply management efforts to larger units of land, such as entire pastures or slopes.
+There are several attributes that would make an indicator of SOC attractive.
+SOC indicators useful to land managers indicators should provide information and be sensitive to changes in management and climate on a spatial and temporal scale that matches the scale of management implementation (Powers & Schlesinger, 2002).Although processes that control stabilization and destabilization of SOC vary at micrometer scale, managers typically apply management efforts to larger units of land, such as entire pastures or slopes.
 (Alexander, 1964; Baveye, 2021; Kuzyakov & Blagodatskaya, 2015).
 Therefore, good indicators should provide information about average SOC content or trajectories of SOC stocks at this larger scale as well.
 Additionally, good indicators of SOC must be simpler or easier to measure than directly measuring SOC, or they should provide information that is not captured in direct measurement of SOC (Stott, 2019).
 For instance, indicators that predict future changes in SOC content or indicate recent changes in SOC content would provide useful information that isn’t apparent from direct measurements.

 Because of the complex feedbacks that occur between SOC, biota, and other physiochemical ecosystem properties, many potential indicators do not have clearly resolved causal relationships with SOC (Boyd et al., 2015; Powers et al., 2015; Stott, 2019; Fierer et al., 2021a).
 While indicators could be directly or indirectly responsible for driving SOC gains or losses, they might also respond to SOC pool sizes.
-Alternatively, a good indicator could may respond to external phenomena that also affect SOC, such as drought or a changing climate.
+Alternatively, a good indicator may respond to external phenomena that also affect SOC, such as drought or a changing climate.
 Indeed, different types of relationships between indicators and SOC are not mutually exclusive - many potential indicators both drive and respond to SOC levels, while also responding to external processes that affect SOC.
 Despite the complexity of the relationships between potential indicators and SOC, indicators are still useful if they can predict SOC stock sizes or dynamics.